SocialGouv/pass-emploi-tools/perf/locusts/README.md

 Note: `BaseTaskSet` is optional, you only need `TaskSet`.
 `BaseTaskSet` adds some helpers like `.shoot()` and `.traceback()`

+Note : "name" is used to give a name displayed on locust resume.
+It's optional.

 Only with these, you can now create a main locustfile which includes all of this classes :